 If by-laws are breached intentionally and continuously, make sure you keep a record of the breach.
 Your record should include who, what, how, when, and for how long it has been happening.
 Retaining evidence in the form of documents and photographs or video helps to formalise the matter if the breach needs to be escalated.

 4. Issue a formal notice of breach

-When verbal warnings fail, your strata committee can issue a formal Notice to Comply with a By-Law and ask them to cease the activity that’s creating trouble.
-If the by-law is being breached by a tenant or occupier, the notice should be addressed to them, but the owner or landlord, as well as the property manager, should also be issued a copy of the breach notice to keep them in the loop.
+When verbal warnings fail, your strata committee can issue a formal Notice to Comply with a by-law and ask them to cease the activity that’s creating trouble.
+If the by-law is being breached by a resident, the notice should be addressed to them.
+The owner or landlord, as well as the property manager, should also be issued a copy of the breach notice to keep them in the loop.